Planning This Year’s Holiday Office Party? Why You Need Event Insurance:

 First-aid – Speaking of which, it’s all fun and games until somebody gets hurt!
 Protect yourself against staff injuries or a staff member suing you in the case of a bad injury.
 Holiday party liability insurance will cover you if you are sued by an employee by providing a free lawyer to defend you and paying the judgement costs awarded to your injured guest.

 Serving it right – Booze and the holidays usually go hand in hand.
 If you’re planning to serve alcohol at your office party, you’ll need to purchase one-day liquor liability insurance.
 One way to get around this?
-Hire a caterer who will serve alcohol for you.
+Hire a licensed caterer who will serve alcohol for you.
 But even then, make sure you have all your bases covered so that your liability is kept to a minimum.

 Regardless of where, when, and how your next holiday party comes together, always keep your guests - or in this case, your staff - top of mind.
 Their safety is best managed with the proper special event insurance.